 The waterless car wash features the use of a spray mixture product that thoroughly soaks or saturates the vehicle’s panel.
 After spraying the mixture onto your car, microfiber towels or a clean cloth are used to wipe the surface.
 This spray mixture removes dirt and grime, leaving behind a dry shine.
 This method is mostly used as a last resort, mostly in the absence of water or if a quick clean is required while on the road.

-The drawbacks are that waterless washes are not ideal for removing heavy contaminants from your vehicle.
+The drawback is that waterless washes are not ideal for removing heavy contaminants from your vehicle.
 Additionally, there is a risk of scratching.
 Waterless washes cannot compare to the efficiency of a hand wash.
-Therefore, it’s possible that you can drag some grime or particle across your vehicle causing scratches on your finish.
+Therefore, it’s possible that you can drag some grime or particles across your vehicle,, causing scratches on your finish.

 Hand wash – Can I Wash My Car Using Water Alone?